 The book contends that a pragmatic outlook is present throughout the Platonic corpus.
 The authors argue that the successful pursuit of a good life requires cultivating certain ethical commitments, and that maintaining these commitments often requires violating epistemic norms.
 In the course of defending the pragmatist interpretation, the authors present a forceful Platonic argument for the conclusion that the value of truth has its limits, and that what matters most are one’s ethical commitments and the courage to live up to them.
 Their interpretation has far-reaching consequences in that it reshapes how we understand the relationship between Plato’s ethics and epistemology.

 Plato’s Pragmatism will appeal to scholars and advanced students of Plato and ancient philosophy.
 It will also be of interest to those working on current controversies in ethics and epistemology

 Table of Contents

-Tyler Paytas is Research Fellow in the Dianoia Institute of Philosophy at Australian Catholic University.
-He was previously a VolkswagenStiftung Postdoctoral Fellow at the University of Stuttgart.
-He specializes in the history of ethics, with articles in journals such as Kantian Review, Phronesis, Utilitas, Faith and Philosophy, and Journal of the History of Philosophy.
+Tyler Paytas is Senior Lecturer in Philosophy at Australian Catholic University.
+He was previously a VolkswagenStiftung Postdoctoral Fellow at the University of Stuttgart and a Postdoctoral Research Fellow in the Dianoia Institute of Philosophy at ACU.
+He specializes in moral philosophy and the history of ethics, with articles in journals such as Kantian Review, Phronesis, Utilitas, Faith and Philosophy, and the Journal of the History of Philosophy.
 He is the co-editor, with Tim Henning, of Kantian and Sidgwickian Ethics: The Cosmos of Duty Above and the Moral Law Within (Routledge, 2020).